-The course is designed to explore how communities and cultures within these communities can be attracted to and successfully included in special events.
+Students explore how communities and cultures within these communities can be attracted to and successfully included in special events.
 Consideration is given to cross cultural issues and challenges of creating "authentic" experiences while respecting the local environment and traditions of the people who live there.

 After successfully completing this course, students should be able to accomplish the following:

 - Assess the environment in which community events take place.

 - Define communities as cultures, groups with similar interests and geographical places.

 - Identify how communities can be assets to special events.

 - Understand the terminology of cultural tourism as a global phenomenon.

 - Identify benefits and costs of tourism from a cultural perspective.

 - Understand authenticity as part of the visitor experience.

 - Describe some cross-cultural communication skills that would assist in linking a special event to a community.